423 Walnut Street, Lawrenceburg, IN 47025, US

 Statement 2: Families and youth need more assets and a continuum of care to increase protective factors around substance use and abuse.
 Statement 3: Adults in Dearborn county use and misuse alcohol and other drugs

 Membership is not required for a program to receive grant money; however, participation in our ongoing conversation and efforts can only help support you and your work.

 Grantees are required to attend at least 6 meetings during the grant cycle.

 Grantees are required to provide a verbal report on the progress of their program two times during the year to our membership.
-Forms are provided to grantees by CASA to submit.
+Grantees are also required to submit a final grant report.

-It is important to follow the directions provided on the grant carefully; including the submission of the correct number of copies and the budget for your program.
+It is important to follow the directions provided on the grant carefully; including the submission of the budget for your program.
 Failure to do this could result in the delay of your application.
 If you have any questions, please contact us so we can help.